aboelkassem/Network-Scanner/README.md

 # Technical Points
 - Built using `python` and `socket` library for TCP Scanning
 - Built GUI with `PyQt5` library
-- There are another version which using `scapy` library for ARP Scanning
+- There are another version which using `scapy` library for ARP Scanning in `main-scapy.py` file

 ## How to use